deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 **Big Foot** $450

+This session is great for photos of your little one plus many family photos!

 _ a session that takes place in the comfort of your home
 - a 120 minute session with all your family members.
 Pets are welcome too. :-)